These chocolate chip zucchini quinoa muffins are made without using any eggs, gluten, refined sugar or oil…but they are flavorful and delicious!

 More Scrumptious Muffin Recipes to try:

-- Healthy Honey Applesauce Blender Muffins
+- Honey Applesauce Blender Muffins

 - Chai Spiced Oat & Quinoa Flour Muffins